Automatic language translation

 Our website uses an automatic service to translate our content into different languages.
 These translations should be used as a guide only.
 See our Accessibility page for further information.

-The NSW Women’s Safety Commissioner is seeking expressions of interest from people who want to join the NSW Lived Experience Advisory Group for victim survivors with lived experience of domestic, family and sexual violence.
+The NSW Women’s Safety Commissioner is in the process of establishing a NSW Lived Experience Advisory Group for victim survivors with lived experience of domestic, family and sexual violence.

 The Women’s Safety Commissioner acknowledges and honours the expertise of people with lived experience of domestic, family and sexual violence.
 We recognise the harms victim-survivors are subjected to and thank those who have already shared their stories and advocated for change.
 We remember and mourn those who have been murdered and acknowledge the ongoing pain of those who have lost loved ones.